MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Parallel_Run/README.md

 <br>

 ## **Example 3.
-Diferencia**
+Diffy**
 ____________________________________________________________
 This example is somewhat different.
-Actually `Diferencia` is mounted on top of a proxy that would act in our case as an external comparator.
+Actually `Diffy` is mounted on top of a proxy that would act in our case as an external comparator.

-When building a service-based architecture where each service might be deployed independently, it is important to validate that the new version of the service is still compatible with the old version and this new version is able to produce a response that it is still processable by any consumer.
+Diffy finds potential bugs in your service using running instances of your new code and your old code side by side.
+Diffy behaves as a proxy and multicasts whatever requests it receives to each of the running instances.
+It then compares the responses, and reports any regressions that may surface from those comparisons.
+The premise for Diffy is that if two implementations of the service return “similar” responses for a sufficiently large and diverse set of requests, then the two implementations can be treated as equivalent and the newer implementation is regression-free.

 ### **Step 1**
 We start from our monolithic application that logs user notifications.